Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 Validation metrics must account for uncertainties (systematic and random) in the simulation as well as the experimental data.
 The Advanced Engineering Simulation (AES) Group in the Computing Division at UKAEA are developing the tools necessary to produce probabilistic simulation predictions accounting for uncertainties in model inputs such as geometry, material properties and boundary conditions/loads.
 The purpose of this project is to develop a software engine to simulate experimental data from a given model and use this to assess the impact of uncertainty in the experimental domain.

-A software engine for simulating experimental data from simulations would has a wide variety of applications: 1) experiment design and sensor placement optimisation; 2) provide ground-truth data for benchmarking and developing validation metrics; and 3) testing the predictive capability of digital shadows/twins.
+A software engine for simulating experimental data from simulations has a wide variety of applications: 1) experiment design and sensor placement optimisation; 2) provide ground-truth data for benchmarking and developing validation metrics; and 3) testing the predictive capability of digital shadows/twins.
 A digital shadow is connected to a real-world system and receives sensor data from the system to update the model state.
 A digital twin takes this one step further by acting on the model state and feeding back control signals into the real-world system.
 Both of these can be tested by connecting them to another simulation as a surrogate for the real-world system with a layer of software between that acts to simulate the sensor signals.
 It is then possible to perturb the surrogate real world system to model failure and then assess the predictive capability of the digital twin/shadow.

 ### Aims & Objectives

 The aim of this project is to develop a software engine that can use an input multi-physics simulation to produce a set of simulated experimental data with realistic uncertainties.
 This software engine will be developed as a python package, as use of python provides access to a range of scientific computing, optimisation and machine learning libraries.
 The package will be called the python computer aided validation engine (`pycave`).
 The underlying engineering simulation tool is assumed to be the Multi-Physics Object Oriented Simulation Environment (MOOSE) being developed for fusion digital twin applications by the AES group.
 The objectives of this project are to create:

 1. An overarching conceptual model of a sensor to be implemented as an abstract base class.
-2. A module that contains a library of different sensors.
-Including different spatial arrangements (e.g. point, line, camera/area, volume).
+2. A module that contains a library of different sensors:
+    * Including different spatial arrangements (e.g. point, line, camera/area, volume).
     * Including increasing complexity of quantities of interest: scalar, vector & tensor.
     * A sensor array module that can manage a variety of sensors selected from the library.
-3. An experiment simulation module that can take an input multi-physics simulation (from MOOSE) and a sensor array using this to generate a simulated experimental dataset.
+3. An experiment simulation module that can take an input multi-physics simulation (from MOOSE) and a sensor array using the above module to generate a simulated experimental dataset.
-4. A validation dataset factory module that can perturb an input multi-physics simulation (e.g. geometry, material model, boundary conditions) and apply a sensor array to create a series of ‘invalid’ datasets to assess validation metrics.
+4. A validation dataset factory module that can perturb an input multi-physics simulation (e.g., geometry, material model, boundary conditions) and apply a sensor array to create a series of ‘invalid’ datasets to assess validation metrics.

 ### Deliverables for Financial Year 2023-2024